jpaldi91/fc3.0-01docker/README.md

 This is the same thing as using `docker run --name nginx -d -v volume_name:/app nginx`

 To free some disk space and **remove volumes not used**, type: `docker volume prune`

+## Working with images

+Every time we run a container with an image we don't locally have, docker pulls that image from the container registry and downloads the missing dependencies.
+When the container registry is not specified in the image name, Docker’s pulls that image from it’s own container registry, which is called DockerHub.

+To specify a specific version of an image, we simply need to add `:version-name` after the image name.
+Until now, we didn’t specify any image version, so by default what is happening is the same thing as if we were typing `:latest` instead of a specific version.

+It is also possible to pull an image from the registry without necessarily running a container.
+For that, we just type `docker pull image:version`

+To list all images locally present, just type `docker images`

+To remove a local specific image, just type `docker rmi image:version`

+## Creating an image with Dockerfile

+As mentioned in the beginning of the course, new images are specified creating a `Dockerfile`, which **must begin with a `FROM` instruction**.

+In this course, we created an image based on the `nginx:latest` and ran some commands from it.
+The dockerfile created can be checked out in this repository.

+To build an image, just run `docker build -t image_name:tag_name dockerfile_path`